MiSchroe/ioBroker.klf200/README.md

 ## Known restrictions

+### Technical limitations of the KLF-200 itself:

-* The interface is restricted by storing a maximum of 32 scenes in total.
+-   The interface is restricted by storing a maximum of 32 scenes in total with a maximum total number of 192 node positions, whichever is reached first.
-* The REST API doesn't provide any feedback of a scene to be finished, therefore each scene is supposed to run at least 30 seconds.
-* Currently, only single product scenes are supported to control from the product side.
-Thus, it is always possible to create scenes with several products and control them from the scenes part.
-* The REST API doesn't let me read the current status of a product.
-Therefore the current level of a product is always what was set last and defaults to 0% on initialization of the adapter.
-This also means, that further logic implemented in other adapters won't work if you e.g. open or close your window with the original remote control.
+-   There is a maximum number of 200 nodes and up to three beacons that can be stored in the interface.

 ## Documentation of the data points